 To view all past webinars click here.

-We know everyone is isolated and could use some human interaction, join a Stupid Cancer Digital Meetups are a chance to have fun and connect with your peers with no stigma, and without leaving your house!
+We know everyone is isolated and could use some human interaction, join a Stupid Cancer Digital Meetup!
+They are a chance to have fun and connect with your peers from the comfort of your own home!
 Digital Meetups happen every Monday night at 9 pm EST and Thursday night at 8 pm EST on your laptop or phone!
 For more information click here.
 Stupid Cancer can also help you organize your own Digital Meetup, reach out to Avni at email@example.com to find out how, or if you have any questions!

 Stupid Cancer Stories: